armory3d/armory_docs/dev/gitversion.md

 ## Armory Updater

-Navigate to `File - User Preferences... - Add-ons - Armory`.
+Navigate to `Edit - Preferences... - Add-ons - Armory`.
 Before updating, you may need to [install Git](https://git-scm.com/) first.
-When installing on Windows, select `Use Git from the Windows Command Prompt` option.
+When installing Git on Windows, select `Use Git from the Windows Command Prompt` option.

-Afterwards, select `Update SDK` and inspect the command line for details - the process should take just a few seconds.
+Afterwards, select `Update SDK` and inspect the command line for details - the process should take just a minute.
 Once done, restart Blender for changes to take effect.
 If something goes wrong, use `Restore SDK` button to revert the changes.

 ![](/dev/img/gitversion/updater.png)